ucsd-cse29/fa24/src/week9/pipes.md

                          problem.txt
 ```

 We can continue to construct longer pipe systems to feed output through multiple commands.
-This command runs problem, filters its output with grep, then outputs to both a file and the terminal.
+This command runs problem, filters its output with `grep`, then outputs to both a file and the terminal.
 ```
 $ ./problem | grep error | tee errors.txt
 ```